 - An inability to demonstrate compliance with a technical claim relative to matters affecting product/service quality.

 - An extensive breakdown or the absence of evidence of effective implementation of a process and/or documented procedure required by the applicable audit criteria.

 - The absence of a documented procedure to address a requirement of the applicable audit criteria, when required.

 - The absence of, or total systemic breakdown of, a management system element specified in the applicable audit criteria; or any nonconformity where the effect is judged to be detrimental to the integrity of the product, processes, or service.

-- The absence of, or failure to implement and maintain, one or more management system requirements; or a situation which would, on the basis of objective evidence, raise significant doubt as to the capability of the management system to achieve its policy and objectives.
+- The absence of, or failure to implement and maintain, one or more management system requirements; or a situation that would be based on objective evidence, raise significant doubt as to the capability of the management system to achieve its policy and objectives.

-- A number of minor nonconformities against any one requirement of the audit criteria represents a total breakdown of a system and therefore could collectively represent a major noncompliance.
+- A number of minor nonconformities against any one requirement of the audit criteria represent a total breakdown of a system and therefore could collectively represent major non-compliance.